Career Advice for Teens

 “Choose the subjects you like, and the ones you’re good at”

-I took his advice and I haven’t looked back since.
-It’s been awhile since I left school now and I’m still not sure what I want to do for the rest of my life.
-I own and run this website, I studied IT but am now working my way up the corporate Marketing ladder in a career I fell into because I enjoyed it, I often think about and have taken up part-time studies to learn other skills that interest me and I’m currently saving my pennies so that I can buy an investment property one day.
+I took his advice and I haven’t looked back.
+It’s been awhile since I left school and I’m still not sure what I want to do for the rest of my life.
+I own and run this website, I studied IT but am now working my way up the Marketing ladder in a career I fell into because I loved it.
+I have also occasionally taken up part-time studies to learn other skills that interested me and I’m currently saving my pennies so that I can buy an investment property and earn a little bit through that one day.

-Believe me, the opportunities are endless and there is ALWAYS a different way to get to the career you want.
-There are so many different things you can do with your life after schooling, to keep you interested.
-You name it, you can do it.
+Believe me, the opportunities are endless and there is ALWAYS a different way to get to the career you want, when you know what you want to do.
+There are so many things you can do with your life after school.
+You name it, you can do it and more often than not, you can make a career from doing it too.

 Did you know that the average person changes their career in a major way, three times in their lifetime?
 So really, you are only choosing your first career.
-Don’t panic if it’s not all you thought it would be.
-There is such a thing as a mature age student, one who goes back to schooling whether it be university/college/tafe etc. to learn something different.
+Don’t panic if it’s not everything you thought it would be.
+That’s what the concept of a mature age student is for.
+So you can go back to school whether it be university/college/tafe etc. to learn something different.

 And remember…